• Search

 Spring Semester

 • Recommendations: Start thinking of a list of teachers, counselors, coaches, administrator, etc. to write your letter of recommendations.
 Most colleges/universities ask for 3 letters but pick a couple more teachers/counselors/coaches/administrators just in case.
+You'll want to ask them starting in the fall of 12th grade.

 • Summer job/internship: Start seeking out places to work or intern at, particularly in the fields you may want to major in.
 This is a great way to boost your resume and show that you're well-rounded.